aaronkw/humanbase-docs/docs/seek.rst

 Advantages include:

-- Robust and cross-platform co-expressed gene integration, which means that co-expressed genes from multiple platforms can be added together to give a robust gene ranking.
+- Robust and cross-platform coexpressed gene integration, which means that coexpressed genes from multiple platforms can be added together to give a robust gene ranking.

 - A large collection of expression datasets being used for integration (5500 datasets with 155,000 arrays, and include RNASeq datasets).

-- Global or area-specific co-expression search.
+- Global or area-specific coexpression search.

 - Attractive visualization of expression patterns with flexible attribute-based condition display and clustering.